gustafsson/backtrace/README.md

     ac->bar ();
 ````

-The call to foo will have mutually exclusive write access and the call to bar will be shared read-only const access.
+The call to foo() will have mutually exclusive write access and the call to bar() will have shared read-only const access.
 Given

 ````cpp
     class MyType {